kerryrodden/frontend-nanodegree-arcade-game/README.md

 [Play the game](https://kerryrodden.github.io/frontend-nanodegree-arcade-game/)

+Or, if you prefer to run locally, you can download or clone this repository, and then open the `index.html` file in your browser.

 ## How to play

 This is a simple arcade game in the style of [Frogger](https://en.wikipedia.org/wiki/Frogger).
 Use the arrow keys to move the player character across the road to the water, avoiding the bugs as you go.